jundalisay/superb/content/en/research/mohammad/quran/sura-003c.md

 date: 2022-01-17
 image: "/covers/quran.jpg"
 description: "The Prophet Mohammad describes the differences of his beliefs with those of Jews and Christians"
-linkb: /research/mohammad/quran/sura-003b
-linkbtext: "sura-003b"
-linkf: /research/mohammad/quran/sura-003d
-linkftext: "sura-003d"
 ---

-59. The likeness of Jesus in Allah’s sight is that of Adam.
+{{< s v="59" >}} The likeness of Jesus in Allah’s sight is that of Adam.

 Allah created Jesus from dust, then said to him, “Be,” and he was.

 <!-- 60.
 The truth is from your Lord, so do not be of those who doubt. -->

-61. If anyone disputes with you about him, <!-- after the knowledge that has come to you, --> say: “Come, let us call our children and your children, and our women and your women, and ourselves and yourselves, and let us invoke Allah’s curse on the liars.”
+{{< s v="61 ">}}  If anyone disputes with you about him, <!-- after the knowledge that has come to you, --> say: “Come, let us call our children and your children, and our women and your women, and ourselves and yourselves, and let us invoke Allah’s curse on the liars.”

 <!-- 62.
 This is the narrative of truth: there is no god but Allah.
 Allah is the Mighty, the Wise.

 63. But if they turn away—Allah knows the corrupt. -->

-64. Say to the Jews and Christians: “Come to terms common between us and you.
+{{< s v="64">}}  Say to the Jews and Christians: “Come to terms common between us and you.
 We worship only Allah.
 We associate nothing with Him.”

 <!-- And if they turn away, say, “Bear witness that we have submitted.” -->

-65. O People of the Book!
+{{< s v="66">}} People of the Book!
 Why do you argue about Abraham, when the Torah and the Gospel were not revealed until after him?

 <!-- Will you not reason? -->